Here's The Rub - Getting A Regular Massage Can Bring You Back Pain Relief

 Massage can help to iron out the muscle imbalances and weaknesses that prolonged sitting causes.

-You'll be less prone to depression - Depression has been shown to be a big problem for people with chronic pain and the more depressed people feel the higher their levels of pain get.
+Depression has been shown to be a big problem for people with chronic pain and the more depressed people feel the higher their levels of pain get.

 Which Is The Best Type Of Massage Therapy To Reduce Back Pain?